The West Coast Whisky Trail, Scotland

 Isle of Islay, the Inner Hebrides

-Kilchoman Distillery – Scotland’s most westerly distillery and one of the smallest.
-One of the few to carry out traditional floor maltings and use barley grown on the farm at the distillery.
+Kilchoman Distillery – This is Scotland’s most westerly distillery and one of the smallest.
+Opened in 2005, Kilchoman is also the youngest of Islay’s whisky distilleries.
+It is one of the few to carry out traditional floor maltings and use barley grown on the farm at the distillery.

 The biggest whisky region geographically, the Highland malts embrace wide and robust flavour variations.
 Generally heavier and drier in character, whiskies from here often have nutty, honey, heather or peaty notes.
 Distilleries near the sea also have some salty, maritime influences in their malts.

-- Come in May for the Islay Festival of Music & Malt when many of the distilleries host open days
+- Visit in May for the Islay Festival of Music & Malt when many of the distilleries host open days

 - Visit Laphroig Distillery in spring and you’ll see the peat being hand-cut (in summer you’ll see it being left out to dry)

-- Combine your road trip with some of the seafoodie tasting places on The Scottish Seafood Trail
+- Combine your road trip with some of the wonderful places to stop and taste seafood on The Scottish Seafood Trail

 Skerrols House on Islay – an elegant and immaculate guest house with 7 rooms.
 It’s located in the centre of the island and offers easy access to Islay’s famous whisky distilleries including Bowmore, Laphroaig, Lagavulin, and Ardbeg.